Front page > Investment cases > Curasight

 Curasight’s business model is partly to develop uTRACE and uTREAT in the various indications and partly to expand the number of indications in order to increase the possibilities of entering into partnerships with Big Pharma or obtaining financing for development.
 Essential elements in this are that the market potential for Curasight’s platforms is large and that a launch can be achieved as soon as possible.

-Approximately 65,000 patients in Europe and the US are diagnosed with brain tumors each year, of which 30,000 are diagnosed with glioma, where treatment prospects are poor.
-Glioblastoma is a rare disease, which is why there is a possibility of obtaining Orphan Drug Designation and thus a faster route to launch.
+Approximately 65,000 patients in Europe and the US are diagnosed with brain tumours each year, of which 30,000 are diagnosed with glioma, where treatment prospects are poor.
+Glioblastoma is a rare disease, which is why there is a possibility of obtaining Orphan Drug Designation and thus a faster path to launch.
+Approximately 10% of patients are children.
+The prognosis for people with glioblastoma is very poor, as approximately 50% of patients die within 14 months, and after five years from diagnosis, only 5% are still alive.

 Prostate cancer (uTRACE)